pnp/blog/content/post/microsoft-365-development-security/index.md

 ![](images/05editazfuncidentityproviderapp.jpg)

 ## SPFx 3rd-party Api and issues

 SPFx solutions normally run in user context.
 Client-side this cannot be changed.
-But on behalf of 3rd-party Api access the _“good old pattern“_ of using _elevated privileges_ can still be implemented.
+But on behalf of 3rd-party Api access the *good old pattern* of using _elevated privileges_ can still be implemented.
 To be strict they should be prevented whenever possible.
 If a user is not allowed to do something the user should not be able to do it.
 As simple as that.

 For 3rd-party Api access SPFx offers two clients: MSGraphClient and AadHttpClient.
 While the former one is easier to handle it has one big disadvantage.
 It deals with one public enterprise application which [grants permission tenant-wide](https://www.wictorwilen.se/blog/sharepoint-framework-and-microsoft-graph-access-convenient-but-be-very-careful/) and not application or webpart specific.
 Furthermore in typical ZeroTrust implementations those "public" enterprise applications are disabled first by conditional access policies!

 ![Microsoft's SPFx client extensibility enterprise application](images/SPFxClientExtensebiltyEnterpriseApp.png)

 <a name="secure-user-specific"></a>

 Therefore it’s better to handle this with AadHttpClient in the backend and a specific app registration.
 It still allows to be consumed by any app but only in the way you implement it.
-You still need one public enterprise application.
+You still need one public Enterprise application.
 But only to access your backend function which can be considered less critical than directly granted Microsoft Graph permissions, such as Directory.Read.All.
 Those critical permissions for Microsoft Graph e.g. you can handle in your app specific app registration available only to your specific backend application.

 You can further [secure your backend function either server-side](https://mmsharepoint.wordpress.com/2022/03/02/restrict-calls-from-spfx-inside-azure-functions/) or [client-side](https://mmsharepoint.wordpress.com/2021/08/20/restrict-calls-to-azure-functions-from-spfx/) on behalf of Azure AD security groups.

-Client-side makes sense to disable or hide functionality in the UI immediately while server-side of course is the more secure one as the Api cannot be called by any client without an appropriate user.
+Client-side makes sense to disable or hide functionality in the UI immediately while server-side of course is the more secure one as the API cannot be called by any client without an appropriate user.

 ## Avoid app permissions